corey-richardson/microbit-data-logger/radio_message_decoder/docu/notes.md

 > You may need to see the notes on the `.find()` method towards the back of this document.
 Alternatively, you could find *documentation* explaining the usage of this method online!

-You should then to call the `decode` function from the control loop as an argument of `display_message`.
+You should then call the `decode` function from the control loop as an argument of `display_message`.
 Add this to the area where you receive the message when a button is pressed.
 > Functions can be arguments to other *functions* and *procedures*.
 > ```py
 > function_one( function_two(f2_arg_one, f2_arg_two) )